swoogles/daml/docs/source/concepts/ledger-model/ledger-structure.rst

    :name: painter-stealing-ious

    Painter stealing Alice's IOU.
-Note that the ledger would be intuitively permissible if it was Alice performing the last commit.
+Note that the ledger would be permissible if it was Alice performing the last commit.

 .. figure:: ./images/failed-key-assertion.svg
    :align: center